mongodb/docs/source/reference/commands.rst

         { replSetFreeze: 0 }

-   Restarting the ``mongod`` process also unfreezes a replica set member, allowing the ``mongod`` instance to become primary again.
+   Restarting the :option:`mongod` process also unfreezes a replica set member, allowing the :option:`mongod` instance to become primary again.

    ``replSetFreeze`` is an administrative command that must be issued against the ``admin`` database.

    .. slave-ok, admin-only

-   See the ":doc:`/core/replication`" document for more information regarding replication.

 .. describe:: replSetGetStatus